 2. RECR 653 Communications & Organizational Decision Making in RPM

-Focus on understanding the development and role of the executive as a decision-maker and leader within an organization and on the development of oral and written communication skills at the executive level.
+Focus on understanding the development and role of the executive as a decision-maker and leader within an organization and learn to develop oral and written communication skills at the executive level.

 3. RECR 652 Fiscal Management in RPM